 Heart Health Month 2020: A Year-Long Valentine from Health Plan of San Joaquin

-(French Camp, CA) – Health Plan of San Joaquin says hearts are everywhere in February, but before you celebrate with toasts and overindulge in the candy, remember to celebrate the most important heart in your life: Your heart!
+Hearts are everywhere in February.
+But before you celebrate with toasts and overindulge in the candy, remember to celebrate the most important heart in your life: Your heart!

 “February is Heart Health Month and we want to remind you that keeping your heart healthy is something you should do every day, every month.
 Heart disease and other conditions that lead up to heart disease can happen to anyone at any age and it’s never too early to start,” said Health Plan of San Joaquin (HPSJ) Utilization Management Director Karen Cuslidge, RN.

 There are some factors that put you at higher risk of heart disease including:

 - High blood pressure

 Follow these A-B-C’s to take control of your heart health at any age.

 A. Do Not Smoke—If you are currently smoking consider quitting.
 If you don’t smoke, don’t start.

 B. Manage conditions—Work with your doctor to manage your blood pressure and cholesterol.